pauluswi/bigben/README.md

 ## Description

 A Rest API to access monetary accounts with the current balance of a user.
 The balance can be modified by registering transactions on the account, either debit transactions (removing funds) or credit transactions (adding funds).

 A debit transaction will only succeed if there are sufficient funds on the account (balance - debit amount >= 0).

-Users are be able to view their wallet balance, transaction history, make point to point transfer, deposit (top up) and withdrawal (cash out).
+Users can view their wallet balance, transaction history, make a point-to-point transfer, deposit (top-up), and withdrawal (cash out).

-For Authentication, api key is used at header as a simple way to secure access.
+For Authentication, an API key is used at the header as a simple way to secure access.

 ## Directory Structure